Return to top

 🥘 Ingredients

-• Whole Grain Flour: For this recipe, you will need both whole wheat and oat flour.
-Feel free to use white all-purpose flour or white whole wheat flour in place of the whole wheat flour.
+Whole Grain Flour: For this recipe, I use both whole wheat and oat flour.
+As a substitute, I’ve used white all-purpose flour or white whole wheat flour in place of the whole wheat flour.

-• Baking Soda And Powder: For lift and fluffiness.
+Baking Soda And Powder: For lift and fluffiness.
+I substitute 1:1 gluten-free baking powder for a gluten-free option.

-• Sugar & Sea Salt: White granulated sugar is what helps make these Japanese muffins moist and sweet.
-You can use brown sugar or coconut sugar — it will produce a darker crumb but will still have the same great taste!
+Sugar & Sea Salt: White granulated sugar makes these muffins moist and sweet.
+I’ve also used brown sugar, maple syrup, coconut sugar, monk fruit sweetener, date sugar, agave nectar, honey, etc. It produces a darker crumb but still has the same great taste!
 Salt helps bring out the sweetness in baked goods!

-• Matcha Powder: Use high quality ceremonial grade matcha, or culinary grade matcha, for the cleanest flavors and ingredients.
+Matcha Powder: I use high-quality ceremonial grade matcha, or culinary grade matcha, for the cleanest flavors and ingredients.
 There are some good quality brands out there such as Matcha Love.
-Be sure to read the ingredients list to make sure you are buying matcha tea with a higher quality.
+I always review the ingredients list to make sure I’m buying matcha tea with a higher quality.

-• Oil: A vegetable oil such as avocado, olive, or coconut oil will work in this recipe.
+Oil: A vegetable oil such as avocado, olive, or coconut oil will work in this recipe and keep the crumb moist and tender.

 dry ingredients combined in a bowl

-Mix Wet Ingredients: In a large bowl whisk together the yogurt, oil, egg, and vanilla extract until combined.
+Mix Wet Ingredients: In another large bowl, I whisk together the yogurt, oil, applesauce or egg, and vanilla extract until combined.

 wet ingredients whisked in a bowl